lupyuen/lupyuen.github.io/src/rust7.md

 Task 0 stopping
 ```

+Check the Appendix for a more impressive Tokio Async Demo.
+That works beautifully on NuttX!

-TODO: test_async
+- TODO: test_async

+_How would we use Tokio?_

-Good for Network Programming, waiting for tasks
+TODO: Good for Network Programming, waiting for tasks

 TODO